Skip to content

 • More expensive per bulb than basic smart bulbs

-Philips Hue is the most-mature smart bulb ecosystem, and aggregated reviews consistently put it at the top of the reliability rankings.
+Philips Hue is the most-mature smart bulb ecosystem, and detailed reviews consistently put it at the top of the reliability rankings.
 The White Ambiance model (vs. the cheaper White, which only dims, or the more expensive Color model, which is overkill for sleep use) is the sweet spot for circadian lighting: 2200K–6500K color temperature range, deep dimming, and full integration with every major smart home platform.

 What buyers consistently like